Backup your server to Memstore using Duplicity

 Verify a backup

-# duplicity verify cf+http://backup /home
+duplicity verify swift://backup /home

 Local and Remote metadata are synchronized, no sync needed.